 Riddle me this: Why do people buy quarter-inch drill bits?

-12 Marketing Video Campaigns You'll Actually Enjoy
+17 Video Marketing Campaigns You'll Actually Enjoy Watching

 While the curation probably took a while, there wasn't much original content creation going on here -- it's really just a series of clips of unlikely animals palling around together.
 I mean, who doesn't want to see a parrot feeding spaghetti to a husky?
 Or a monkey climbing onto (and promptly falling off of) a horse's back?
 And yet, the video was shared more than 6.4 million times, according to video ad tech company Unruly.

 Even the simplest of videos can be super shareable with the right subject matter.
 In this case, that subject matter is animals, which the folks at Android used to focus on shared experiences.
-By tapping into viewers' emotions, the video has built-in broad appeal and sharability.
+By tapping into viewers' emotions, the video has built-in broad appeal and shareability.

 The average human lives for 25,915 days -- and Reebok wants us to use those days to continuously honor and push our bodies to their physical limits.
 Their video promoting the #HonorYourDays campaign doesn't contain any spoken words, but the message is powerful: Make the most of the days you have by, as they put it, "honoring the body you've been given."

 The video follows one woman's relationship with running in reverse, from her running the Reebok-sponsored Spartan Race as a middle-aged woman, to running track in high school, all the way back to the day she was born.
 It's a great way for Reebok to communicate their brand mission of changing how people perceive and experience fitness at every age -- and of letting customers know they'll be there to cover their athletic gear needs throughout their lives.

 At the end of the video, there's even a clickable CTA that reads, "Calculate your days."

 Putting a sense of urgency (limited time) behind your message can be a powerful psychological motivator (take action now so you don't miss out).
 This makes your message not only